cloudpilot-emu/cloudpilot-emu/doc/networking.md

 (altough care has been taken to make this as hard as possible).

 The `.cer` file does not contain sensitive data and is safe to distribute.
-It has to be installed on the device(s) running Cloudpilot.
+It has to be installed on the device(s) running CloudpilotEmu.

 ## Install the certificate

-Depending on the device that runs Cloudpilot, different steps need to be taken to install the certificate.
+Depending on the device that runs CloudpilotEmu, different steps need to be taken to install the certificate.

 **IMPORTANT:** Always use the `.cer` file for installation, the `.pem` should be considered